Updated: Jan 27

 The COVID Granny Diaries

 America is preparing for one of its most distinctive and massively commercialized holidays, Halloween.
-While it is true that the occasion originated in All Hallow's Eve and, before that, Samhain, it was so associated with the Catholic Church in both Britain and America, that it feel into disrepute (and was even illegal some places) for a century or two.
+While it is true that the occasion originated in All Hallow's Eve and, before that, Samhain, it was so associated with the Catholic Church in both Britain and America, that it fell into disrepute (and was even illegal some places) for a century or two.

 Halloween itself was (literally) resurrected by Irish immigrants to the US during the late 19th century.
 During the 20th, it became more and more popular, in part because American business saw an opportunity to commercialize yet another holiday, with trick-or-treating by children (borrowed from older Christmas practices) as the key feature.
 Beginning in the late 20th century, however, Halloween began to be more of an adult occasion for excess.
-It's an night for young adults, especially, and LGBTQ folks, in particular, to engage in fun and excess.
+It's an night for young adults, especially, and LGBTQ folks, in particular, to engage in fun and outrageous behavior.

 I live in a neighborhood that is perfect for trick-or-treating, with picturesque homes and lots of children.
 So, Cait and Scott usually bring Nova over to my house, which can do a pretty good Hansel and Gretel, for this holiday.
 Liza, who is Wiccan, normally does an elaborate Samhain with her "coven"; in her first autumn in Boston, she went to Salem with a friend (and was very disappointed at how little that town was doing—talk about a missed business opportunity).